SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response-faq.md

 ## Is Alert Response available in all Sumo Logic packages?

-Overall, yes Alert Response is available in all the Sumo Logic packages.
+Overall, yes.
+Alert Response is available in all the Sumo Logic packages.
 However, there are specific features within Alert Response that only work on specific packages.
 See the table below for details.

 **Alert Details**